sammylwolfson/FollowingSync/DEPLOYMENT.md

 1. `vite build` - Builds the React frontend to `dist/public`
 2. `esbuild` - Bundles the Node.js server to `dist/index.js`

+## Important: Framework Detection Override

+The `vercel.json` includes `"framework": null` to prevent Vercel from auto-detecting this as a Next.js project.
+This is a custom Node.js + React application, not Next.js.

 ## Files Added/Modified for Vercel

 ### `vercel.json`